 This subsection describes the rules and procedures for CCSDS registries of the global category.
 Global registries cross-cut more than one WG or Area.
 Responsibility for controlling these global registries is assigned to the CCSDS Engineering Steering Group (CESG).
 These registries may originate in an Area or a WG, but they specify information that must be managed in a global forum because it is either cross cutting, affecting more than one Area and WG, or it is global in nature, potentially affecting all WGs that reference these types of information.

-Responsibility for doing active control of the contents of these global registries will be delegated by the CESG down to some working level in the organization.
+Responsibility for doing active control of the contents of these global registries has been delegated by the CESG down to some working level in the organization.
 Typically this will be the SSG or an Expert Group of some type, either assigned the responsibility or formed for the purpose, which will have members drawn from the WGs most involved with creating or otherwise affected by the registry.
 (See section 4 for a discussion of Expert Groups and related policies.)

 Examples of registries of this type include: XML schema registries, URN namespace registry, CCSDS registry of OIDs, the CCSDS Terminology, Terms, and Abbreviations, and the SANA itself.